 Star of the North Hemerocallis is uniquely marked daylily that is as hardy as it is beautiful.
 Triangular, pale yellow petals and marked by wine hued inner petals and finely lined red edging, Flowers begin to bloom in midsummer and continue through fall on plants that are quite heavily budded.
 Daylilies are tough perennials that can survive less than ideal conditions including poor, dry soil, slopes, and planting under Black Walnut trees.
-Star of the North ships as a bare root.
-We like growing from bare roots because they establish quickly, become twice the size of a potted plant in the first season, and eliminate the need for plastic pots (a win for the environment).

 Common Names: day lilies, daylily, day lily